 Access to the internet when you are abroad could be really costly.
 Relying on cloud services like Google Drive or iCloud to back up your media from your every depleting phone storage will drain your data plan.
 Consequently, drain your money too.

-When my uncle came home from the Middle East to retire here in the Philippines, one of the “travel devices” that I received from him is a portable Wi-Fi hotspot.
-I was to give back when I discovered that it is different from the usual pocket Wi-Fi we were using.
-I learned that it has a micro SD card slot, and quickly I got curious what the heck it is for.
+When my uncle came home from the Middle East to retire here in the Philippines, one of the “travel devices” that I received from him was a portable Wi-Fi hotspot.
+I was to give back when I discovered that it was different from the usual pocket Wi-Fi we were using.
+I learned that it has a micro SD card slot, and quickly I got curious about what the heck it is for.

 These pocket Wi-Fi devices have a smartphone app or web app that manages the files stored in the Micro SD attached.
-You just connect your smartphone to their access point, open the app and log in with the username and password indicated in the device.
-Once you got in, you can do whatever you like with the device.
-You can change its password, name, data cap, and etc.
+You just connect your smartphone to their access point, open the app and log in with the username and password indicated on the device.
+Once you get in, you can do whatever you like with the device.
+You can change its password, name, data cap, etc.

 But the most fascinating thing that I discovered is its capability to back up my photos and instantly free up my phone.
 It is already as good as having a cloud storage app on my phone.
 It’s just the backup does not happen automatically.
-Manual selection of photos and videos as well as the trigger to back them up are needed.
+Manual selection of photos and videos and the trigger to back them up are needed.